 Rio de Janeiro's North Zone of the city.
 Taken in 2017.

 I am a Ph.D.
 Candidate in the Department of Government at Harvard University, studying Comparative Politics and Political Economy.
-My research interests include organized crime, political violence, corruption and machine politics, and governance and rule of law.
+Broadly, my research interests include political violence, organized crime, corruption and machine politics, and governance and rule of law.

 My dissertation book project, Machine [Gun] Politics, explains why politicians and criminal organizations cooperate peacefully, drawing from a mixed-methods study of Rio de Janeiro, Brazil.

 I am the recipient of a 2019 Weatherhead Center for International Affairs Dissertation Writing Fellowship and the 2018 recipient of the Jorge Paulo Lemann Traveling Fellowship to Brazil.
 My field work has generously been supported by the Corporación Andino de Fomiento (CAF), David Rockefeller Center for Latin American Studies (DRCLAS), the Harvard Brazil Cities Initiative, and the Foundations of Human Behavior Initiative (FHB).
 I am a current graduate student affiliate of the Weatherhead Center for International Affairs and the Institute for Quantitative Social Sciences.